-- All current G.S.R.s or Alternate, when G.S.R. is absent - All current D.C.M.s or Alternate, when D.C.M. is absent - The Area Chairperson and Alternate Chairperson - The Area Delegate and Alternate Delegate - The Area Registrar or Alternate, when Registrar is absent - All Past Area Delegates - The Area Secretary and Alternate Secretary - All Area Standing Committee Chairpersons or Alternate, when Chairperson is absent - The Area Treasurer and Alternate Treasurer - The Area Archivist - The Concepts Editor or co-Editor, when Editor is absent - · The Web Administrator or Alternate Web Administrator when Web Administrator is absent
+- All current G.S.R.s or Alternate, when G.S.R. is absent - All current D.C.M.s or Alternate, when D.C.M. is absent - The Area Chairperson and Alternate Chairperson - The Area Delegate and Alternate Delegate - The Area Registrar and Alternate Registrar - All Past Area Delegates

+- The Area Secretary and Alternate Secretary - All Area Standing Committee Chairpersons or Alternate, when Chairperson is absent - The Area Treasurer and Alternate Treasurer - The Area Archivist - The Concepts Editor or co-Editor, when Editor is absent - The Web Administrator or Alternate Web Administrator when Web Administrator is absent